-Polish Model Veronica Bielik Flaunts Killer Physique In Skintight Leggings And Tie-Front Crop Top
+Polish Model Veronica Bielik Flaunts Killer Physique In Skintight Leggings And Front-Tie Crop Top

 “Well I guess I’m moving in next door!
 Lol,” joked another fan.

-Bielik seems to alway stun her fans no matter what she wears.
+Bielik seems to always stun her fans no matter what she wears.
 She often takes to her Instagram page to share snapshots of herself wearing workout clothes and other skimpy sets.
 As The Inquisitr previously wrote, the model recently posted a selfie in which she rocked a knotted crop top and low-rise pants.